Ulverston – Another Fine Town:

 Built in 1850, this concrete structure was built to commemorate statesman and local resident Sir John Barrow.

-The uphill climb is well rewarded with breathtaking views across the whole area including Morecambe Bay and the Lake District.
+The uphill climb is well rewarded with breathtaking views.

 Swarthmoor Hall is a Grade II* building situated just outside the town and is like stepping back in time.